IanRichter/hexel-view/README.md

 ## Embedded JavaScript expressions
 ### Expression
+The expression will be evaluated, but not output to your template, allowing you to perform operations like you would in Javascript.
+Only a single expression is allowed.
 ```html
 {% expression %}
 ```

 ### Print expression
+These work just like the normal expression, except they will output the return value of the expression.
+If the return value is `null` or `undefined`, then nothing will be printed.
 ```html
 {%= expression %}
 ```

 ### Variable declaration
+Variables can be defined in your views like you would do in plain Javascript.
+You're limited to `let` declarations though.
 ```html
 {% let value = expression %}
 ```

 ### Expression comment
+These expression comments allow you to add comments to your views that won't be printed into the rendered result.
 ```html
 {%# Comment text %}
 ```